 Whenever possible, take the time to write full, expressive sentences.

-- an easy-to-understand visual representation of the ebbs and flows of mood and emotion through the month while
+- An easy-to-understand, visual representation of the ebbs and flows of mood and emotion through the month while

-- also giving us the experience of writing expressively – the practice researchers have linked to improved health and mental health.
+- Also giving us the experience of writing expressively – the practice researchers have linked to improved health and mental health.
 (Pennebaker, 2017 Click for PubMed Article)

 Attention: Being Mindfully Present to Our Bullet Journal

 Research is abundantly clear that one key to improved mental well-being is the practice of mindfulness (Source 1, Source 2, Source 3).
-When you think of mindfulness, you might think of a yoga class, meditation, or other spaces set aside for specific mindfulness practices – but mindfulness can be applied to absolutely any part of our day.
+When you think of mindfulness, you might think of a yoga class, meditation, or other spaces set aside for specific mindfulness practices.
+However, mindfulness can be applied to absolutely any part of our day.
 Whether we are brushing our teeth, walking the dog, or preparing a meal, we can do so with an active awareness of the sensory experience of going about the activity.

 This attention turned to our bodies helps soothe and regulate frazzled minds and, actually, is a big part of DBT therapy.